 5. Find and stop the leakage

-One of the most common reasons why there are bees investigating your hummingbird feeder is the leakages that come from the feeders.
+One of the most common reasons why you can’t keep bees away from hummingbird feeders is the leakages that come from the feeders.
 You can’t afford to let your feeder go unchecked for any slits or leakages.

-Dripping sweet water will invite other insects like ants to the feeder.
+Dripping sweet sugar water will invite other insects like ants to hummingbird feeders.
 Having a minor leak occasionally is not a concern, but when the drips and leaks become both consistent and large, then it is necessary to stop the flow.

 There are several ways to tighten a feeder and reinforce the seals to minimize leakage.
 A good seal between the bottle reservoir and the feeder ports does the job.
 A weak or uneven seal will leak easily.